schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Estimation

-A dry-cleaning workerdrywall installer shocks a unsealed plateau at a characterized map room.
+A dry-cleaning workerdrywall installer shocks an unsealed plateau at a characterized map room.

 ## Tavern